IT8 - Income Tax Exemption & Marginal Relief for 2011

 Once Marginal Relief has been allowed you and your employer or pension provider should receive a tax credit certificate which will show that you have been granted the relief.

 Am I exempt from Deposit Interest Retention Tax (DIRT)?

 You can apply directly to your Financial Institution to have the interest paid without deduction of DIRT where you satisfy the following conditions,

-- You, your spouse or civil partner are aged 65 or over during the tax
+- You, your spouse or civil partner are aged 65 or over during the tax year, or

 - Your, your spouse's or civil partner's total income for the year will be below the relevant annual exemption limit.

 - DE1 - DIRT-free Deposit Accounts for those aged 65 or over and

 - DE2 - DIRT-free Deposit Accounts for Permanently Incapacitated Individuals and Special Trusts for Permanently Incapacitated Individuals.